LuMug/iSete/Documentazione/0_Documentazione.md

   > design such a large-scale microprocessor in just weeks.*

 -->
-_Do you need a coffe but you don't have with for buy it?
+_Do you need a coffee but you don't have with for buy it?
 Don't worry: with the new dispenser you can buy every type of coffee pod trought your account!
 You just have to log in, add your credit to your account and you can buy coffee pod when you want, everywhere you are.
 With the new dispenser you could buy coffee pod from your phone without go to the coffe maker !
-What do you waiting for?
+What are you waiting for?
 Take your preferred coffee pod!_

 ### Scopo